 Contrary to what many people think, the 2008 financial meltdown stills casts a heady shadow over our financial system.
-The business world’s lack of control management, risk management and consumer confidence is exactly why you will help improve these sorts of financial instruments.
-And after completing the Master of Financial Management and Control (FMC) you will be fully equipped to kick-start your career in the financial sector and, after some years of work experience, land a job at CFO level.
+The business world is lacking in control management, risk management and consumer confidence.
+The MFMC programme will therefore, provide you with the necessary financial tools and instruments to improve and develop the financial world.
+After completing the Master of Financial Management and Control (FMC) you will be fully equipped to kick-start your career in the financial sector and, ultimately, land a job at CFO level.

-Open Days at The Hague University of Applied Sciences (THUAS) Academy of Masters and Professional Courses offer you the opportunity to explore our campus and get a sneak peek at our lecture halls, study facilities and restaurants.
+Open Evenings at The Hague University of Applied Sciences (THUAS) Academy of Masters and Professional Courses offer you the opportunity to explore our campus and get a sneak peek at our lecture halls and study facilities.
 You can also attend FMC’s introductory presentation, and talk to our lecturers and current students.

 You can also pay the tuition fee in instalments.
-In that case, the price of the programme is € 15,900 and we require an advance payment of € 3,000.
+In that case, the price of the programme is € 16,450 with a required advance payment of € 3,000.